MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-icons.md

 If the icons match, they stay visible.
 Otherwise, both icons are hidden again.

-To get your game to work this way, add a <xref:System.Windows.Forms.Control.Click> event handler that changes the color of the text to match the background.
+To get your game to work this way, add a <xref:System.Windows.Forms.Control.Click> event handler that changes the color of the chosen label to match the background.

 1. Open the form in the **Windows Forms Designer**.
 Select **Form1.cs** or **Form1.vb**, and then select **View** > **Designer**.